amp-up-io/qti3-item-player/README.md

 ## About The Project

 The QTI 3 Player has API's, interfaces, and capabilities which are optimized for formative or classroom assessment settings.
 Such settings typically require sophisticated QTI features such as adaptive items, item templating (sometimes called item "cloning"), template processing, and full response processing; i.e., scoring.
 The QTI 3 Player implements the full expressive QTI 3 Item XML vocabulary according to best practices.
 Consequently, you don't have to know anything about QTI.
 Just install the component in your project, inject XML, and go!
-In the demo below, a "TestRunner" application embeds the QTI 3 Player component for Item Rendering.
+In the following demo, a "TestRunner" application embeds the QTI 3 Player component for Item Rendering.

-<a href="https://qti.amp-up.io/testrunner/" target="_blank">View Demo</a>
+<a href="https://qti.amp-up.io/testrunner/" target="_blank">View TestRunner Demo</a>

 <div align="center">
 <p>Thumbnails of Items/Rendering</p>